The International Youth Arts Festival is 10 days of creative and performing arts events which…

 You can’t really talk about things to do in Kingston without mentioning shopping.
 Like most market towns, Kingston’s layout makes it easy to navigate and much of it is pedestrianised.
 It has a main high street, a picturesque ancient market square, a shopping mall (Bentall Centre) and a vintage shopping area on London Road, all connected by small streets packed with cafes and small independents.
-Kingston is hugely popular as a shopping destination and has really blossomed in the last couple of years with the refurbishment of the Market Place and an explosion of great new places to eat.
+Kingston is hugely popular as a shopping destination and has really blossomed in the last few years with the refurbishment of the Market Place and Riverside.
 For more information about shopping in Kingston see Shopping.

 4. Eat al fresco by the Riverside

 The Riverside development opened in Kingston last year and it’s a fantastic place to spend a Summer’s evening.
 There is a great selection of restaurants and pubs offering food and drink and all come with a riverside view.
 Bill’s, and Cote are down there along with Woody’s Bar and The Bishop.
 See Kingston Riverside for listings of bars and restaurants.
 When the weather is good take a picnic down to the river – Canbury Gardens between The Boater’s pub and the railway bridge is a popular spot.
 Bands play in the Canbury Bandstand on selected Sunday afternoons in Summer.
 Queen Elizabeth Walk towards Surbiton is also a popular destination for picnickers .
 Kingston is also home to a few river festivals (see below) if you like entertainment with your picnic.